sul-cidr/mime-dh2025-slides/slides.md

 :::

-This is a diagram of the platform, more-or-less as it exists now
-* each of these parts can be easily swapped in and out as we're experimenting
+This diagram describes the platform architecture that delivers the flexibility we need

-* The whole thing is orchestrated with docker which a number of important benefits for a platform like this.
+The whole thing is orchestrated with docker which make maintaining it and working with it very convenient.

 ---